-But I don’t care.
-I loves me my Hugh Jackman.
+But I’m no Hugh hater.
+Au contraire, I loves me my Hugh Jackman.

-As an entertainer in a highly image-conscious industry, he’s masterfully projected both ends of the masculine-feminine spectrum in his choices as a performer.
+As a male entertainer in a highly sexist industry, he’s masterfully projected both ends of the masculine-feminine spectrum in his choices as a performer.
 At the same time he’s maintained his status as a hunky male sex symbol without propagating the macho clichés that poison the minds of young boys with falsehoods about what it is to be a man.

 The torrents of envy and ill-will that erupt out of my ego when George Clooney or Matt Damon flash their powdered-up dimples, proselytizing left-wing politics on talk shows before retiring to their opulent lives is nowhere to be found when I spy Hugh Jackman jabbering on about cooking on The View or Singing in the Rain at the Oscars.
 It’s not his pecs or broad shoulders – which I grudgingly admit are pretty special – but the female energy he radiates that is attractive to others.

 Hugh has a lot going for him, all of which, I confess, make me a tad envious.
 First of all, he’s white; a stroke of genetic good fortune to spare him a lifetime of racially-tinged indignities throwing a wet blanket over his natural gifts.
 He’s genuinely charming, has a toothy smile, non-patchy facial growth, and a full head of thick wavy hair.
 He has a pince-nez, genuine swagger, and an income to free him from financial worries.

 There are days where I literally ruminate for twenty minutes over what cereal I want, or should have, for breakfast.
 I want the Frosted Flakes but I know I really should be eating a little more fibre.
 I have a receding hair-line, a naturally slow metabolism, and a space between my teeth you could pass a roll of dimes through.
 I am barely treading water financially, am divorced, earn a decidedly middle-class salary, and I drive a Hyundai.